-All of the services provided by the independent registered public accounting firm in fiscal 2005 and 2004, including services related to the Audit-Related Fees, Tax Fees and All Other Fees described above, were approved by the Audit Committee under its pre-approval policies.
+All of the services provided by the independent registered public accounting firm in fiscal 2006 and 2005, including services related to the Audit-Related Fees, Tax Fees and All Other Fees described above, were approved by the Audit Committee under its pre-approval policies.

-PROPOSAL 4: RATIFICATION OF APPOINTMENT OF OUR INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM
+PROPOSAL 3: RATIFICATION OF APPOINTMENT OF OUR INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM

-The Audit Committee has appointed Deloitte & Touche LLP as our independent registered public accounting firm for the fiscal year ending February 25, 2006.
-Deloitte & Touche LLP served as our independent registered public accounting firm for fiscal years ended March 1, 2003, February 28, 2004 and February 26, 2005.
+The Audit Committee has appointed Deloitte & Touche LLP as our independent registered public accounting firm for the fiscal year ending March 3, 2007.
+Deloitte & Touche LLP served as our independent registered public accounting firm for fiscal years ended March 1, 2003, February 28, 2004, February 26, 2005 and February 25, 2006.
 In addition, Deloitte & Touche LLP re-audited our financial statements for fiscal year ended March 2, 2002.
 Deloitte & Touche LLP reports to the Audit Committee of our Board of Directors.

-While it is not required to do so, the Board of Directors is submitting the appointment of Deloitte & Touche LLP to serve as our independent registered public accounting firm for the fiscal year ending February 25, 2006 to our shareholders for ratification in order to ascertain the views of our shareholders on this appointment.
+While it is not required to do so, the Board of Directors is submitting the appointment of Deloitte & Touche LLP to serve as our independent registered public accounting firm for the fiscal year ending March 3, 2007 to our shareholders for ratification in order to ascertain the views of our shareholders on this appointment.
 If the appointment is not ratified, the Audit Committee may reconsider its appointment.

-A representative of Deloitte & Touche LLP will be present at the 2005 Annual Meeting of Shareholders and will be afforded the opportunity to make a statement and respond to questions.
+A representative of Deloitte & Touche LLP will be present at the 2006 Annual Meeting of Shareholders and will be afforded the opportunity to make a statement and respond to questions.

-The Audit Committee of the Board of Directors recommends that you vote FOR the proposal to ratify the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for the fiscal year ending February 25, 2006.
+The Audit Committee of the Board of Directors recommends that you vote FOR the proposal to ratify the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for the fiscal year ending March 3, 2007.
 Proxies will be voted FOR the proposal unless otherwise specified.
-Ratification of the appointment will require the affirmative vote of a majority of the shares of our common stock represented in person or by proxy and entitled to vote at the annual meeting (provided that the total number of shares voted in favor of the proposal constitutes more than 25% of our outstanding shares).

-SHAREHOLDER PROPOSALS FOR THE 2006 ANNUAL MEETING
+SHAREHOLDER PROPOSALS FOR THE 2007 ANNUAL MEETING

-Any shareholder wishing to have a proposal considered for submission at the 2006 Annual Meeting of Shareholders must submit the proposal in writing to our Corporate Secretary at the address indicated on the Notice of Annual Meeting of Shareholders in accordance with all applicable rules and regulations of the Securities and Exchange Commission no later than January 13, 2006.
+Any shareholder wishing to have a proposal considered for inclusion in our proxy statement for the 2007 Annual Meeting of Shareholders must submit the proposal in writing to our Corporate Secretary at the address indicated on the Notice of Annual Meeting of Shareholders in accordance with all applicable rules and regulations of the Securities and Exchange Commission no later than January 19, 2007.

-Under our bylaws, a shareholder proposal not included in our proxy statement for the 2006 Annual Meeting of Shareholders is untimely and may not be presented in any manner at the 2006 Annual Meeting of Shareholders unless the shareholder wishing to make the proposal follows the notice procedures set forth in our bylaws, including delivering notice of the proposal in writing to our Corporate Secretary at the address indicated on the Notice of Annual Meeting of Shareholders, no later than February 21, 2006.
+Under our Amended and Restated Bylaws, a shareholder proposal not included in our proxy statement for the 2007 Annual Meeting of Shareholders is untimely and may not be presented in any manner at the 2007 Annual Meeting of Shareholders unless the shareholder wishing to make the proposal follows the notice procedures set forth in our Amended and Restated Bylaws, including delivering notice of the proposal in writing to our Corporate Secretary at the address indicated on the Notice of Annual Meeting of Shareholders, no later than February 28, 2007.